Library Director’s Report

 Windows 10 Computer

-Pest End visited for monthly maintenance on Tuesday, December 10.
+Pest End visited for monthly maintenance on Tuesday, January 14.

-Gale Library Year-End Narrative Report
+Gale Library Year-End Statistics Report

 The Friends of the Gale Library

-* State Annual Report
+* Continue State Annual Report

 Theresa E. Caswell